 Application Dates and Timeline

-February 1, 2020: Applications are open for Compete CNY regional qualifier for the 2020 New York Business Plan Competition (NYBPC).
+February 2021: Applications are not yet open for Compete CNY regional qualifier for the 2021 New York Business Plan Competition (NYBPC).
 The competition rulebook will also be available with further information.

 Teams will be selected to participate in the Compete CNY event on a first-come basis.
 Due to time constraints, teams will send pitch decks in advance of the regional competition date.